Starting a retail store or fashion boutique—and ensuring that it succeeds—is a major undertaking.

 When you want to represent your business in the best possible way, you need business cards and flyers that you can distribute while networking with local industry experts and influencers.
-While affordable – averaging $50 – $200 – this expense is a big part of spreading the word about your new retail business and getting customers in the door.
+Costs will vary depending on the stock, finishes and how customized your order is–averaging $50 – $200 per order–this expense is a big part of spreading the word about your new retail business and getting customers in the door.

 Initial inventory will be one of your largest and most important expenses.
 Determining estimates can be complex and depends entirely on what you’ll be stocking and how much inventory you’ll need.
 While you’ve likely researched wholesalers and manufacturers, not all pricing will be completely transparent until contracts are signed.